Member of Provincial Parliament for Don Valley WestConnect on LinkedIn

 Department of Linguistics

-Kathleen Wynne is not only Ontario's premier, she's also a Linguistics grad.
+Kathleen Wynne is not only Ontario's former premier, she's also a Linguistics grad.

 Kathleen Wynne (M.A., 1980) is the 25th premier of Ontario.
 Prior to becoming an MPP, she served as a school trustee in Toronto.
 She has played a major role as an organizer and facilitator, helping school communities grapple with education issues.
 Read more about Premier Wynne on LinkedIn.